Skip to Content

 • 1 pound of boneless, skinless chicken breasts

-• 1/2 tsp of sea salt
+• ½ teaspoon of sea salt

-• dash of cracked black pepper
+• Dash of cracked black pepper

-• 4 cups of Whole30 compliant Chicken stock
+• 4 cups of Whole30 compliant chicken stock

 • 1 can of full fat coconut milk

-• 2 tsp Red Boat Fish Sauce
+• 2 teaspoons Red Boat Fish Sauce

-• 1 tbsp fresh lime juice
+• 1 tablespoon fresh lime juice

 • 1 cup of baby spinach leaves